pangxueyu233/Pipeline-of-transcriptome/step2.md

-# Step2.
+# Step 2.
 The quantification and DEG identification in bulk RNA-seq

 Here, we integrated expression quantification, counts data normalization, differentiation expression gene identification and pathways enrichments, into our pipelines, named ```RNAseq_pipeline```.